BiomedicalMachineLearning/Medulloblastoma/README.md

         index.md -> Index which describes each script in scripts/ in terms of INPUT/OUTPUT, and brief description of function.

+        r_session.md -> Details on the r session used to run the R scripts.

     figure_components/ -> Contains the outputted components which are used to create the paper figures.
 Is grouped according to the figure.
 You can see index.md for which script